Home » Breakfast and brunch recipes » Muffin recipes » Strawberry peach muffins

 These muffins are made with common pantry ingredients, plus fresh strawberries and peaches.

-• Vanilla – Pure vanilla extract, try to avoid the imitation stuff.
+• Vanilla – Pure vanilla extract gives the muffins great flavor.

 • Sugar – Just a touch of sweetness, not too much.